 Before 1944, almost no one in Texas had ever seen what one of those original printings looked like.
 That was the year Lou Kemp completed a book on the signers.

 He wanted something special to give away with the limited edition of the book, so Andrew Jackson Houston allowed his father's copy to be photographed to produce a facsimile.

 All the reproductions you find today are third and fourth generation copies to Lou Kemp's facsimile.
 And it shows.

 The problem is this: out of those 100 copies printed by Borden, there are only 12 still in existence and only 2 remain in private hands.
 None of the owners are in a hurry to hand over their million dollar document to be scanned or photographed to create better facsimiles.

 We completely re-typeset the declaration, being careful to keep the form true to the original.
 Each line is of the correct character length, every comma is in place and nineteenth century spelling is retained.

 The only difference is we made it BIG.

-It's 20.75 by 28.75 inches, printed on heavy cotton-rag paper.
-The columns are five inches wide, with type clean, clear and legible.
+It's 18 by 24 inches, printed on heavyweight fine-art paper.
+The columns are four inches wide, with type clean, clear and legible.

 There's just one problem.
 It makes a statement.
 Hang it on your wall and people will never stop asking you about it.